 Bottom line: if you already have a pimple problem, try to maintain a healthy diet and keep in mind that hormones, overactive oil glands, heredity and dead skin cells that lodge in skin pores are the main causes of acne, according to the American Academy of Dermatology.

 Myth or Fact: Are Organic or Natural Products Better for Skin?

 Not always.
 While organic foods are good for your body, there isn't sufficient evidence that organic beauty products are better for your skin.
 In fact, many organic skin care products have a short shelf life and may harm skin if the product is expired.
 Other organic products are made from fruits which might irritate skin, other products may cause allergies.

 The industry isn't properly regulated yet, so read the labels carefully.
 The FDA does not regulate cosmetics or body care products labeled "organic," but a bottle marked "organic," which includes agricultural ingredients, must contain 95 percent organic ingredients.
 Those marked "natural" or "made with organic ingredients" may still contain the bad stuff.
 So, do your research and find the companies that really do an amazing job of making products that are truly eco-friendly.

 That said, I'm a huge believer in using products that have not been tested on animals and that are eco-friendly.
-I've done a ton of research to find products that you can feel good about buying and list them in The Best Organic Products for Your Skin.
+I've done a ton of research to find products that you can feel good about buying.

 Should Concealer Be Lighter Than Your Skin Tone?